 London -- German holidaymakers no longer need to stampede to the pool at dawn to infuriate British tourists by claiming all the sun-loungers -- they can now do it from home.

 Threatening to fuel a long-standing joke in Britain, travel agency Thomas Cook said that German tourists could pay in advance to bag a poolside lounger when they book their package holidays.
 The offer is only available in Germany.

-The Daily Telegraph newspaper said EUR 3 a day was all it cost to wind up British holidaymakers by reserving a sun-lounger and an umbrella -- without the need for a pre-dawn raid to cover them all with towels.
+The Daily Telegraph newspaper said three euros (4.25 dollars) a day was all it cost to wind up British holidaymakers by reserving a sun-lounger and an umbrella -- without the need for a pre-dawn raid to cover them all with towels.